Residential – Information for Parents

 Below you’ll find answers to lots of frequently asked questions to offer you peace of mind and make sure you and your child are both prepared for camp.
 If you have any other questions, please feel free to get in touch and we’ll be very happy to help.

-The information below is for both our Oxford and Wokingham veunes.
+The information below is for our Oxford residential centre.

 About the Programmes